Goals and Objectives

 Learning activities: Students will speak to patients and their families daily.
 Students will observe, and when appropriate, actively participate in more advanced communications with patients and their families such as breaking bad news, obtaining informed consent, obtaining advanced directives, and explaining new diagnoses or treatments.

 Assessment methods: Formative and summative feedback will be obtained from the ward team using a structured evaluation instrument.
-Students have the option to have patients and families evaluate their communication skills using a structured patient evaluation questionnaire provided by the clerkship.
+Students have the option (not required) to have patients and families evaluate their communication skills using a structured patient evaluation questionnaire provided by the clerkship.
+The evaluations should be returned to Ms. Pipkins.

 EPA 6: Provide an oral presentation of a clinical encounter

-6. Orally present a patient’s history, physical examination, lab data, assessment and plan clearly, concisely, yet with appropriate detail.
+6. Orally present a patient’s history, physical examination, lab data, assessment and plan clearly, concisely, yet with relevant details.

 Evaluation: Attending and residents who directly observe this will provide formative and summative feedback.
-A mini-CEX form is available online to enhance this feedback and that may be included in the portfolio.
+A mini-CEX form is available online to enhance this feedback and that may be uploaded in Canvas.

 EPA 5: Document a clinical encounter in the patient record